 Being here in the oyster capital of Florida, I got the idea that I wanted oyster cornbread dressing for Thanksgiving and couldn’t get it out of my head.
 This was a project, making the cornbread from scratch and being afraid of ruining the oysters.
 But it turned out great!
 I had some for breakfast today, LOL.

 If you should ever get a craving for the same, try this recipe for the cornbread and this recipe for the oyster dressing.
-(I eat gluten-free, so I subbed almond flour for the regular flour in the cornbread recipe, and used all cornbread in the dressing instead of a mixture of bread and cornbread.
+(I eat gluten-free, so I subbed corn flour for the regular flour in the cornbread recipe, and used all cornbread in the dressing instead of a mixture of bread and cornbread.
 I cut the cornbread into small cubes instead of crumbling it.
 Oh, and add dried thyme to the dressing.
 And sage, if you like.)

 We hope you all had a wonderful Thanksgiving, in whatever form it took in these fraught times.
 Stay well, dear ones.
 OX